 Hockey Moneyline Betting

-We’re going to be using this game between the Edmonton Oilers and the Montreal Canadiens as our example.
+We’re going to be using this game between the Edmonton Oilers and the Montreal Canadiens.
 In the moneyline column, you can see the following numbers:

 Montreal Canadiens +125

 This means that the Oilers are favored to win, as shown by the minus sign written in front of the 145, and the Canadiens are the underdogs, as shown by the plus sign in front of the 125.